 Is this recipe suitable for a keto lifestyle?

-I love this recipe because it is naturally low-carb and fits perfectly into a keto lifestyle.
+I love this skinless sausage recipe because it is naturally low-carb and fits perfectly into a keto lifestyle.
 Since there are no breadcrumbs or fillers, each serving has only 2 carbs, making it a high-protein win.
 It is my favorite way to enjoy a massive, flavorful meal without worrying about my macros.

 Substitutions and Variations for Serbian Cevapi Sausages